Keenen Ivory Wayans

 Biography

-Keenen Ivory Desuma Wayans (born June 8, 1958) is an American actor, comedian, director and filmmaker.
+Keenen Ivory Desuma Wayans (/ˈweɪ.ənz/ WAY-ənz; born June 8, 1958) is an American actor, comedian, and filmmaker.
 He is a member of the Wayans family of entertainers.
-Wayans first became the host and creator of the 1990–1994 Fox sketch comedy series In Living Color.
-He has produced, directed, and written several films, starting with Hollywood Shuffle, which he cowrote in 1987.
-His films have included him and one or more siblings in the cast.
+Wayans first came to prominence as the host and creator of the 1990–1994 Fox sketch comedy series In Living Color.
+He has produced, directed or written several films, starting with Hollywood Shuffle, which he cowrote, in 1987.
+Most of his films have included him and one or more of his siblings in the cast.

 One of these films, Scary Movie (2000), which Wayans directed, was the highest-grossing movie directed by an African American until it was surpassed by Tim Story's Fantastic Four in 2005.
 From 1997 to 1998, he hosted the talk show The Keenen Ivory Wayans Show.
 In 2014, he was a judge for the eighth season of Last Comic Standing.